MCUSec/IPEA/README.md

     export PATH=${IPEA_HOME}/build/AFL:${IPEA_HOME}/build/unittest:${IPEA_HOME}/scripts:$PATH
     ```

+By the above steps, the following components will be built:

+- `ipea-san.so`: **IPEA-San** compiler plugin.
+- `libipea-rt.a`: the runtime library of **IPEA-San**.
+- `ipea-unittest`: a unit testing program of **IPEA-San**.
+It is responsible for verifying the capability of capturing memory-related errors in the target firmware.
+This program will download the instrumented firmware to the target MCU and run it.
+An error will be returned if any memory error detected.

+- `ipea-fuzz`: the main program of **IPEA-Fuzz**, an AFL-based, coverage-guided fuzzer.
+Like fuzzing x86_64 applications on a PC, it generates test cases and feeds to the target MCU and receives code coverage feedbacks via the debug dongle (i.e., a J-Link Probe).
 <!-- #### Run the target with IPEA-San

 Once the firmware has been compiled with IPEA-San, the firmware can be executed with ``ipea-unittest`` program.
 It is responsible for: